ledu1993/Web-scraping/README.md

-# Web-scraping UK Phone Tariffs
+# Web Scraping UK Phone Tariffs

-## Aim
+## Motivation
-To compare UK mobile phone tariffs (pay monthly contract) across key network providers for a 1GB per month plan.
+Pull key information from the websites of UK network providers to compare their tariffs (pay monthly contract) for a 1GB per month data plan.

-## Library
+## Method
-Python BeautifulSoup 4
+Scraping and parsing with BeautifulSoup.